-Any taxpayer who receives a taxable pension in Luxembourg receives a pension tax credit (crédit d'impôt pour pensionnés - CIP), the amount of which is also modulated according to the gross pension amount.
+Any taxpayer who receives a taxable pension in Luxembourg receives a pension tax credit (crédit d'impôt pour pensionnés - CIP), the amount of which varies according to the gross pension amount.

 The CIP is paid by the pension fund or other pension debtor in the tax year to which it relates.